7 ways to make extra income in retirement

 Annuities are a perennially popular option for retirees, but they offer some positives in addition to some negatives.
 Anyone considering an annuity should understand that they’re quite complex, though their promised benefits – a monthly paycheck – are relatively straightforward.

 The options with annuities are all over the place.
 You can structure your annuity to have insurance-like benefits such as a death benefit and can even pass the monthly income on to a spouse.
-You can have the potential paycheck be predetermined (as in a fixed annuity) or have it variable (as in a variable annuity).
-You can start the payments now or at some future time.
+You can have the potential paycheck be predetermined with a fixed annuity or hope for unpredictable but perhaps higher income with a variable annuity.
+You can start receiving annuity payments now or at some future time.

 But all those options lead not only to greater complexity but also a higher cost, and annuity contracts are almost infamous for their complexity and hard-to-understand rules.
-Still, for the right person an annuity can provide stable monthly income that makes retirement more fun.
+Still, for the right person an annuity can help provide stable monthly income.

 5. Bond funds